sgoguen/journal/2019/12/fsharp-advent/01-intro.md

 Pattern matching is one of my favorite F# features hands down.
 I always knew I liked them, but after seeing [Paul Blasucci's talk](https://github.com/pblasucci/DeepDive_ActivePatterns), I fell in love with them

 It really is an amazing feature.
 It's a Swiss Army knife for manipulating data, especially if that data is encoded with a tree-like data structure.
-It slices and dices ASTs, XML, JSON and other tree-like structures like not other.
+It slices and dices ASTs, XML, JSON and other tree-like structures like no other.

 Because it's the holidays and I like to play with toys, I'm going to show you how we can use pattern matching to play with a toy version of lambda calculus.
 We're going to define a very simple lambda calculus AST and use this amazing F# tool to slice, dice and manipulate tree structured data types.